qbead/qbeadWebsite/content/main/emily.md

 <p>
 **What is the focus of your research?**

-I build telescopes out in South Africa that measure the size of the Universe and how it changed billions of years ago.
+I build telescopes in South Africa that measure the size of the Universe and how it changed billions of years ago.
 </p>
 </div>
 </div>